NnakwueKenny/100-days-of-code/r1-log.md

 ### R1D5
 Started learning CSS Grid and Flexbox.
 At first, I experienced some difficulties trying to understand some of the concepts of CSS Grids but, I was able to grasp, to some extent, many of the concepts, at the end of the day.
 Hope to see some improvements soon.

+### R1D6
+Continued learning CSS Grid and Flexbox.
+I didn't experience most of the challenges which I experienced yesterday.